 4th, 5th and 6th October 2018.
 Opening times: Thursday 20.00 – 23.00; Friday and Saturday 11.00 – 23.00.

 The festival will be housed in two large marquees that will cover the whole of events square and overlook the River Fal.
 Events square is located on the Quay at the busy area of Falmouth waterfront where there are a mix of shops, restaurants and the National Maritime Museum.
 Events square helps to host Falmouth Week, Falmouth Sea Shanty Festival, Falmouth Spring Festival and Falmouth Oyster Festival and now the Annual Kernow CAMRA Beer Festival.
 It is within easy reach of hotels and bed and breakfast accommodation with three nearby campsites.
 Falmouth Town Railway Station is less than five minutes away and situated at the Port end of the town.

-The CAMRA Kernow Falmouth Festival will feature more than 240 fantastic Real Ales from local & national breweries & microbreweries with more than 70 Real Ciders & Perries and a range of Bottled Beers, Continental bottled Beers & Wines.
+The CAMRA Kernow Falmouth Festival will feature more than 240 fantastic Real Ales from local & national breweries & microbreweries with more than 70 Real Ciders & Perries and a range of Craft Beers, a Cornish Gin Bar & Wines.
 Festival themed glasses offer measures of a pint, 1/2 pint & 1/3 pint.
-Hot & cold food will be available alongside live local entertainment and tutored beer tastings on Friday & Saturday.
+Street food will be available alongside live local entertainment and tutored beer tastings on Friday & Saturday.
 There is wheelchair access & disabled facilities.

 £10 Entry Package includes admission, £4.95 of beer tokens, festival glass and festival programme.
 CAMRA members will receive an additional £1.65 of beer tokens. £3 Entrance fee for non-drinkers with soft drinks available for purchase.
 Pre-festival tickets will be available online shortly, alongside the usual entry on the door.